neuroFuzz/ssha-attack/README.md

 Brute force attack with a custom alphabet you provide (-a 20 and -c) Brute force incremental attack with a custom alphabet you provide (-a 20 and -c and -n)

+Usage:

+./ssha_attack -m mode [-d attack_dictionary_file | [-n min] -u max -a alphabet | -a 20 -c custom_alphabet] -s SSHA_hash_string

+  -m  This is the mode for the prog to operate under.
+The currently supported modes
+      are "dictionary" and "brute-force".
+This switch is required.

+  -d  This option is to be used to engage "dictionary" mode.
+      The dictionary is a regular text file containing one entry per line.
+      The data from this file is what will be used as the clear text data to which the discovered salt will get applied.

+  -l  The minimum amount of attack characters to begin with.

+  -u  The maximum amount of attack characters to use.
+If -l is not used processing
+      will start with size 1

+  -a  The numerical index of the attack alphabet to use:
+      	1. Numbers only
+      	2. lowercase hex
+      	3. UPPERCASE HEX
+      	4. lowercase alpha characters
+      	5. UPPERCASE ALPHA characters
+      	6. lowercase alphanumeric characters
+      	7. UPPERCASE ALPHANUMERIC characters
+      	8. lowercase & UPPERCASE ALPHA characters
+      	9. lowercase & UPPERCASE ALPHAnumeric characters
+      	10. All printable ASCII characters
+      	11. lowercase & UPPERCASE ALPHAnumeric characters, as well as:
+      	    !"£$%^&*()_+-=[]{}'#@~,.<>?/|
+      	20. Custom alphabet - must be used with -c switch

+  -c  The custom attack alphabet to use, for example abcABC123!
+      Take note that this forces a permutation based process so the larger the alphabet the longer the process will take.
+Also, when used with the -a 20 switch, but not the -u switch, the permutations are all based on the size of the alphabet you submit.
+      Using the example from above all permutations would be 10 characters in length.
+      This can also force an incremental attack when coupled with the -n switch

+  -s  The SSHA hash string that will be attacked.
+This must be a Base64 encoded string.
+      This switch is required.

 To run:

 ############### Dictionary attack ######################################